Hi, I’m Carly

 I use EMDR, IFS, somatic and psychedelic therapy with clients because I also use them in my own healing journey.

-Therapy with me is both structured and flexible — grounded in evidence-based approaches, but always tailored to you.
+Therapy with me is both structured and flexible.
+Grounded in evidence-based approaches, but always tailored to you.

-What Clients Come to Me For
+What Clients Come to Me With

-Trauma & Nervous System Overwhelm
+Trauma & Nervous System

-Identity Loss & Life Transitions
+Identity Loss & Transitions

 Grief & Loss

-Guilt & Over Responsibility
+Guilt & Over-Responsibility

 I do my own therapy and know when to ask for help.
 I don’t expect you to do anything I haven’t been willing to do myself.
+I make mistake and try to repair with gratitude.

 I feel things deeply and pay attention with curiosity, which is part of what makes me a really good therapist.

-I know the chaos, sadness, and pain of trauma and grief because I’ve been there.
 I also know what it’s like to rebuild trust….in yourself, in your life, and in what’s possible.

 Questions You Might Be Wondering